 respectively, or they can be accessed by passing the strings

-and "ordinal"
+"categorical" and "ordinal" to the

-argument.
+family argument.
 Both types of variable are stored as a

-factor, with labels for the objects 1
+factor, with labels for the objects 1, 2, up

-to ℓ, where ℓ is the number of levels.
+to \(\ell\), where \(\ell\) is the number of levels.

 These methods respectively use a contrast with the baseline level, or